15 Great Travel Destinations in Greece for All Tastes

 Genuine Greek atmosphere, hiking trails, Olympos

-The island of Karpathos is characterized by a quiet calm, genuine Greek feeling and beautiful nature.
+The island of Karpathos is characterized by a quiet calm, genuine Greek feeling, and beautiful nature and is a great travel destination in Greece.
 Swim in the turquoise sea, sunbathe on one of the many beaches, dine at the local taverns or take the car to discover the island’s small fishing villages and stunning landscapes.

 A trip to Karpathos promises an experience out of the ordinary.
 Here, a genuine Greek atmosphere awaits on a quiet island with beautiful nature.
 The food is good, the beaches wonderful and the sea absolutely lovely blue and crystal clear.
 The fact that Karpathos has a long and exciting history means that there are also many attractions on the island.
 A trip to Karpathos simply makes for a memorable holiday.